 1.2 The licence includes the right to reproduce or copy the Software in executeable form or printed form as reasonably required by Customer exclusively for back-up and archival purposes.

 1.3 The Software is proprietary to OM and is protected by copyright and trade mark rights owned by OM or OM represents the owner of such rights.
 OM transfers no title to or ownership of any Software or Documentation to Customer.

+OM warrants that it has the right to grant sub-licences on the terms detailed herein.
+OM agrees to indemnify the Customer in relation to any claims alleging breach of intellectual property rights of any third party by virtue of the Customer using the Software in accordance with this Agreement.

 Except as explicitly set forth in these terms and conditions, Customer shall not execute, use, copy or modify the Software and the Documentation nor disclose any part of the Software and the Documentation nor permit any part of the Software and the Documentation to be used by any third party.